sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

 ## Creating an Add Guestbook Button

 A guestbook application is pretty simple, right?
-People come to your site, type their names and a brief message, and then post it for you.
+People come to your site, enter their names and brief messages, and then post them.
 Users can read the entries that others posted, and they can post entries themselves.

 The first thing, therefore, that we need is a landing page that displays